Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Prices are per person, listed in Australian Dollars (AUD) and include GST. *Limited sole use occupancy available.

-Board Coral Adventurer in Singapore at 4:00 pm where there is time to settle into your cabin before our 6:00 pm departure on 5 March 2021.
+Board Coral Adventurer in Singapore at 4:00 pm where there is time to settle into your stateroom before our 6:00 pm departure on 5 March 2021.

 We spend two days exploring the island archipelago of Kepulauan Anambas, known as the ‘Maldives of Indonesia’ due to the exceptional clarity of the turquoise waters and the flourishing marine life.
 Lagoons are dotted with picturesque islands and atolls and there are many opportunities to swim, dive, snorkel and explore by Xplorer tender vessels.